glyph/Fritter/docs/introduction.rst

 Now that you know what its purpose is, I can explain the name is meaningful:

-- Frame-Rate Independent: ``fritter.repeat.Repeating`` provides an integer interval-count to its ``callable``, so it counts frames for you and allows you to easily discretize whatever work you're performing, assuming you can eventually catch up to real time.
+- Frame-Rate Independent: ``fritter.repeat.Repeater`` provides an integer interval-count to its ``callable``, so it counts frames for you and allows you to easily discretize whatever work you're performing, assuming you can eventually catch up to real time.